-There is a brief moment in time, that liminal space between wakefulness and sleep when the fabric of reality begins to warp, and the logic of space and time slowly melts away, plunging you into an ever-shifting dreamscape of surreal audiovisual fantasia.
+There is a brief moment in time, that liminal space between wakefulness and sleep, when the fabric of reality begins to warp, and the logic of space and time slowly melts away, plunging you into an ever-shifting dreamscape of surreal audiovisual fantasia.
 404.zero, an artist duo of digital diviners and A/V architects, roams this porous frontier between the real and the imaginary, where the realm of waking senses and the hazy sphere of the unconscious coalesce to forge a gaping portal into an otherworldly alternate dimension.

-The philosophical connections between the rational and the irrational, the tangible and the conceptual underpin many of 404.zero’s audiovisual performance projects, emphasizing the fact that all things exist within the cosmic space and one is unable to comprehend its infinity.
+The philosophical connections between the rational and the irrational, the tangible and the conceptual, underpin many of 404.zero’s audiovisual performance projects, emphasizing the fact that all things exist within the cosmic space, and one is unable to comprehend its infinity.
 Peering at the vast expanses of the inconceivable, 404.zero’s audiovisual fiction speaks to spatial and temporal disjunctions, a sort of intangible limbo where the whole notion of reality implodes, reaching a state of pure abstraction.

 Combining live coding, math, audiovisual architecture, generative visuals and electronic composition, 404.zero creates thrilling, precise, painterly code-art that broaches big philosophical questions and provides mesmerizing though highly speculative answers.
 Their creative philosophy is deeply rooted in the notions of death, the unknown and the cosmos, weaving dystopian soundscapes and entrancing visuals to create overwhelmingly intense worlds of transcendent bliss.

-Continuously pushing the synergistic possibilities of visual and sonic terrains, the collective revels in the raw power of absolute freedom, simultaneously withdrawing from non-stop consumption of modern society.
+Continuously pushing the synergistic possibilities of visual and sonic terrains, the collective revels in the raw power of absolute freedom, simultaneously withdrawing from the non-stop consumption of modern society.
 In their own words, 404.zero is a renouncement.
 It is “nothingness”, and within that infinite void lies a precise and clearly definite understanding of life’s concept.